AET-CS/aet-cs.github.io/white/2025/CS12/BinaryTrees/AVL-coding.md

         } else {
             root.right = insert_recursive(root.right, data);
         }
-        // now add code to update the depth of the root
+        // now add code to update the height of the root
         // (and only the root -- why?? -- because recursion!)